ava-labs/avalanche-docs/docs/dapps/launch-your-ethereum-dapp.md

 ### thirdweb

-There is a [tutorial] for using thirdweb to deploy smart contracts on Avalanche.
-You can use thirdweb CLI to deploy any contract written in Hardhat or Forge to Avalanche network. thirdweb also has many pre-built contracts you can deploy to Avalanche network, with no coding required.
+This [tutorial](docs/dapps/smart-contracts/using-thirdweb-with-avalanche.md) shows you how to to deploy smart contracts on Avalanche using thirdweb.
+You can use the thirdweb CLI to deploy any contracts written with Hardhat or Forge to the Avalanche network. thirdweb also offers many pre-built contracts for easy deployment, no coding required.

 ### Remix

-There is a
+This
 [tutorial](../dapps/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask.md)
-for using Remix to deploy smart contracts on Avalanche.
-It relies on MetaMask for access to the Avalanche network.
+shows you how to use Remix to deploy smart contracts on Avalanche.
+It relies on MetaMask for signing transactions on the Avalanche network.

 ### Truffle